Pagure/pagure/doc/configuration.rst

 EMAIL_ERROR
 ~~~~~~~~~~~

-Pagure sends email when it catches an un-expected error (which saves you from
+Pagure sends email when it catches an unexpected error (which saves you from
 having to monitor the logs regularly; but if you like, the error is still
 present in the logs).
 This configuration key allows you to specify to which email address to send